 But as we all know, the post-pandemic workplace has new expectations and demands from employees.
-Many organizations like Dixon Schwabl, a Great Place to Work-Certified™ company and one of the Fortune Best Workplaces in New York™, have learned to adapt and adjust to those demands.
+Many organizations like Dixon Schwabl, a Great Place To Work-Certified™ company and one of the Fortune Best Workplaces in New York™, have learned to adapt and adjust to the desire for more workplace flexibility.

 As states roll back mask mandates and hopes are high that the pandemic is shifting to an endemic, there’s no going back to how we used to work.
 Dixon stresses the importance of checking in and responding to rapidly shifting employee needs.

 “You can’t do enough pulse surveys, because what your employees are thinking today can be very, very different next week,” she says.

 The days of prolonged meetings around organizational decisions?
 Over.